Waldorf Astoria New York: Completion of renovation and Hilton takeover

 In early 2018, the Chinese government took over the Waldorf Astoria and Anbang's other assets for one year, alleging economic crimes by Anbang.
 This prompted the cancellation of plans for the private club and gym.
 In November 2019, it was announced that the 375 condos in the Waldorf-Astoria would go on sale early the next year, while the 375 remaining hotel rooms would not reopen until 2021.
 Following Anbang's bankruptcy in 2020, Dajia Insurance Group Co. took over Anbang's American assets, including the Waldorf Astoria.
 Sales of the Waldorf-Astoria's condos began that March.
 By late 2020, the hotel was set to open at the end of 2022; however, by March 2021, the timeline had been postponed to early 2023.
 The renovation of the Waldorf Astoria stalled in mid-2022 as the project exceeded its $2 billion budget, and the Chinese government considered selling the building or partnering with another developer.
 According to The Wall Street Journal, this had pushed the renovation back to at least 2024.
 Further complications arose due to various workplace accidents, including the death of a worker.

 In March 2023, news media reported that the building would not reopen until 2025 at the earliest.
 Hilton Hotels & Resorts hired a leadership team in April 2024 in advance of the hotel's expected reopening later that year.
 In October 2024, the hotel's reopening was postponed yet again to early 2025.
 In addition, the chef Michael Anthony was hired that November to operate Lex Yard, the hotel's main restaurant.
 Hilton began allowing guests to make reservations the next month in preparation for the hotel's reopening, and the first condos went on sale at that time.
 The first buyers finalized their purchases in February 2025.
 The firm Douglas Elliman was hired to sell the condos.
 Jay Neveloff was hired as an adviser for the hotel's renovation and residential conversion, and Neveloff's law firm, Kramer Levin Naftalis & Frankel, handled legal aspects of the condo conversion.

 The hotel reopened on July 15, 2025, with 375 rooms.
 Initially, only three restaurants were open.
-The hotel's meeting facilities and ballroom reopened on September 5, 2025, with the Guerlain Wellness Spa set to follow in early fall 2025.
+The hotel's meeting facilities and ballroom reopened on September 5, 2025, followed by the Guerlain Wellness Spa in October 2025.
 By late September, most of the guestrooms were open to the public, and over 30 condos had been sold.
 Due to the acquisition fees, renovation fees, and cost overruns, the redevelopment's total cost was estimated at $6 billion.
+By February 2026, Anbang planned to sell the hotel.